 - 15 Years after 9/11: Days of Infamy & Memory as History - September 12, 2016

-Once again, Columbus Day has rolled around and teachers, especially History teachers, have an opportunity to set the record straight.
-A great article by TER's Mike Dunn today talks about how to teach Columbus and is rich with ideas and resources.
-I am writing today not about how to teach it, but why it is important that we teachers be at the forefront of telling the truth of history.
+Once again, Columbus Day has rolled around, and teachers, especially History teachers, have an opportunity to set the record straight.
+A great article by TER's Mike Dunn today talks about teaching Columbus and is rich with ideas and resources.
+I am writing today not about how to teach it but why it is essential that we teachers be at the forefront of telling the truth of history.

 "American Exceptionalism" is an idea similar to "Manifest Destiny" - it is a contrived idea that somehow the United States is special amongst all the lands of the earth and that we have all the riches and power that we have achieved simply because we are better, smarter, and darn it, we deserve it!
-The idea is that we are uniquely free and democratic and our kind of freedom is the truly best kind of freedom.
-We are more democratic and more free, of course because of free enterprise capitalism.
+The idea is that we are uniquely free and democratic, and our kind of freedom is the truly best kind of freedom.
+We are more democratic and more accessible, of course, because of free enterprise capitalism.
 You can probably begin to see the connection between American Exceptionalism and Manifest Destiny.
 Both ignore the reality of our history, how we became a country, and how we can be better if we learn from our history rather than whitewash it.
-And by "whitewash" it, I mean exactly that, because the white European influence on this continent was the main focus of history curriculum for years.
+And by "whitewash," I mean precisely that because the white European influence on this continent was the main focus of the history curriculum for years.
 In the last decades, we've made great strides in trying to undo some of that nationalistic/European focus, but we still struggle against those that prefer we pretend our history was something it was not.
 And every Columbus Day is an example of that struggle.